weavedb/weavedb/docs/docs/examples/lit-protocol.md

       file: ./src/nft.ts
 ```

-Open `schema.graphql` and relpace the content with the following.
+Open `schema.graphql` and replace the content with the following.

 ```graphql
 type Token @entity {